EPW80/Audio-Wave-generation/README.md

 ./main output.wav triangle 3 300
 ```

-This command will create an "output.wav" file, containing a triangle waveform of 3 seconds duration with frequencies of 300Hz, 600Hz, and 900Hz.
+This command will create an "output.wav" file, containing a triangle waveform of 3 seconds duration with frequencies of 300Hz.

 To clean up the compiled files, you can use: